DaniZeger/Game-App/README.md

 ## TO DO:

--Create color app:
+<br> Create color app: </br>

-The user can pot 3 vlues of R, G & B
+- The user can pot 3 vlues of R, G & B
-The color will display in the main DIV
+- The color will display in the main DIV
-The user will save the colors he wants
+- The user will save the colors he wants
-The user can compre between 2 colors
+- The user can compre between 2 colors